Lush forests surrounded by Orangutans. Majestic waterfalls nestled at the foot of volcanoes. Historic temples only recently discovered.

 The hike to the peak takes about 2 hours and getting back down will take you the same amount of time.
 It’s best to do the hike at sunrise and it can only be done with a local guide.

-Getting there: Mount Batur tours depart from all over Bali Island, but the best pick-up location is Ubud.
+Mount Batur tours depart from all over Bali Island, but the best pick-up location is Ubud.
 Your tour operator will arrange your transport, breakfast, and a headlamp.

 READ MORE: INCREDIBLE HIDDEN GEMS IN BALI